-The best approach to modifying a passage's readability is to rewrite the passage.
+Improving Readability.
+We recommend focusing on the passage as a whole, rather than individual sentences when looking to improve readability.
 Be careful when iteratively tweaking a passage not to fall into the trap of writing for the formula.
 Writing to the formula could lead passages that contain shorter, choppy sentences that are actually more difficult to read despite receiving a better score.

 We have provided two tools to aid rewriting a passage.
 The Difficult and Extraneous Word Finder can be used to explore vocabulary.
-It identifies rare words, and long polysyllabic words with more than three syllables.
-The Passive Voice Detector identifies sentences with passive structure.
+It identifies rare words, and long polysyllabic words with more than three syllables which may be harder for an audience to understand.
+The Difficult and Extraneous Word finder also finds extraneous words, such as adverbs and double hedge words which may make a sentence needlessly longer.
+Passive Voice Detector identifies sentences with passive structure.
 Passive voice is common in the scientific literature because it places the emphasis on the object being investigated rather than the author doing the investigation.
 Sentences with passive voice construction, however, tend to be longer, and harder to read.